DARKATvis/BrowserProtect/README.md

 1. Download/clone this depot
 2. Compile the source code with a C# compiler like Visual Studio
 3. Run it (It requires administrator rights)

+## TODO
+- Make it more stable to avoid issues
+- Make a GUI